trihieuvusl1/Portfolio/README.md

 # Portfolio

-# Data Analytics and Visualization

-Welcome to my professional portfolio.
+Welcome to my portfolio.
 I am a Quantitative Methods in Economics and Information Systems student at SGH Warsaw School of Economics.
 This repository showcases my work in data-driven analysis, financial modeling, and interactive visualization.

 ---